 12.2 Right Click on your USB Drive and select "Unmount"

 12.3 Open Terminal located in the Utilities folder in the Application In this Terminal Console, input the below commands (Remember to replace the "disk2s1" section with the identifier of your NTFS drive):

-You might need to input your Mac login password or admin password when using these commands.
+When using these commands, you might need to input your Mac login or admin password.
 And after that, you still can not find your disk in your Finder.
 But you can open the Finder, press cmd + shift + G, Go to Folder, and type "/Volumes" in the search box, then you will find your disk.